oppahansi/javalings/CONTRIBUTING.md

 * This is gradle project
   * Either open the folder in your IDE
   * OR import it as gradle project
+  * It should use the included gradle wrapper
+    * if it doesn't, make sure you have gradle 8.1+ installed
 * The main module is `javalings`
 * All exercises are in the submodule `exercises`
   * This module is excluded from compilation / build process